Mansour Muftah: Legacy

-Mansour Muftah is regarded as one of the best Arab goal-scorers of his era.
-He was the first player to win the Arabian Golden Boot twice in 1981–82 and 1985–86, He was an influential player for both club and country, contributing numerous goals and attacking plays.
-A record seven-time top scorer, He is also the all-time leading goal scorer in the Emir Cup with 36 goals and in the Sheikh Jassim Cup with 34 goals.
-He is nicknamed "The Fox" due to his speed and ability to score from inside the box as well as with long-range shots alongside his dribbling skills, He reportedly scored 317 goals in 324 matches for both club and country.
+Muftah is regarded as one of the best arab goal-scorers of his era.
+He was the first player to win the Arabian Golden Boot twice in 1981–82 and 1985–86, he was also an influential player for both club and country, contributing numerous goals and attacking plays.
+A record seven-time top scorer, he is also the all-time leading goal scorer in the Emir Cup with 36 goals and in the Sheikh Jassim Cup with 34 goals.
+Nicknamed "The Fox" due to his speed and ability to score from inside the box as well as with long-range shots alongside his dribbling skills, He reportedly scored 317 goals in 324 matches for both club and country.

 from 2013–14 Qatar Stars League season onwards, the top goalscorer award was renamed to the "Mansour Muftah Award" in recognition of his outstanding contribution to Qatari football.

 To honour his immense contributions to football in Qatar, Aspire Zone Pitch 7 was named after Muftah for the FIFA U-17 World Cup.